-- Build a financial reserve of \$5,000,000 by close of FY 2022. - Build a financial reserve of \$10,000,000 by close of FY 2023. - Build a financial reserve of \$15,000,000 by close of FY 2024.
+- Build an additional financial reserve of \$5,000,000 over the prior year, by the close of FY 2023. - Build an additional financial reserve of \$5,000,000 over the prior year, by the close of FY 2024.

 A.Strengthen the institution's budgetary system to better support the achievement of our strategic projects and activities.